-On the last track, we discussed doctors and long waits.
-This included flexibility, appointments and during sessions.
+In the last section, we discussed doctors and long waits.
+This included flexibility, appointments, and during sessions.

 What techniques have you found that are effective in teaching autistic toddlers and preschoolers how to play?

 I stated to Kurt, "First, let’s discuss playing with toys.
 If Ephraim is just starting preschool, chances are his peers are spending most of their free time indoors playing with toys.
 This is when they learn how to take turns and share toys.
 They engage in simple little play routines—most preschools have a playhouse, sand toys, dress-up clothes, and a variety of other activities that appeal to the imagination.
 This is probably when you will want Ephraim to learn to play appropriately with toys and follow the rules of a simple game, to take turns and share with other children, and to engage in pretend play."

 Would you agree that the value of learning play in preschool is to learn to follow rules and share?